Mtendekuyokwa19/adventOfCodeMW/README.md

 ### Participation List

-> Start with your username linked to the repo and a social media account link to follow
+> Start with your username linked to your "adventOfCode24" repo and any social media account link to follow
 >
 > 1. [Mtende Kuyokwa](https://github.com/Mtendekuyokwa19/adventOfCodeMW)
 >